jmrphy/other-life-nano/src/content/blog/spinoza.md

 <p>— Prof Jonathan I. Israel - Spinoza, Life and Legacy-Oxford University Press (2023) (1).pdf</p>
 </blockquote>

 <h4 id="networks-amsterdam-break">4.
-Break with synagogue; excommunication; turn to Collegiant and Mennonite allies.</h4>
+Spinoza's Flight to the Outside: From Excommunication to Roaming the Fringes with Collegiants and Mennonites.</h4>
 <p>The formal break came on July 27, 1656, with Spinoza's *herem* (excommunication) from the Amsterdam Portuguese Jewish community.
 The ban abruptly severed his formal ties with family and community members (Garrett, 2022).
 This event forced Spinoza to rely entirely on alternative networks for social and intellectual support.
 Even before the *herem*, he had likely begun associating with members of Amsterdam's religious fringe groups, particularly Collegiants and Mennonites, contacts which intensified afterwards (Israel, 2023).
 Many of these new associates, such as Jarig Jelles, Pieter Balling, and Simon Joosten de Vries, were merchants he may have known from his business dealings (Garrett, 2022).
 These freethinking Christians, often critical of established church hierarchies and dogma, provided a receptive audience for Spinoza's evolving ideas and formed the core of his earliest circle of friends and followers.
 Figures like Petrus Serrarius also served as important bridges between various dissident groups, including Collegiants, Quakers, and even Sephardic circles interested in heterodox ideas (Israel, 2023).
 Spinoza also continued engaging in debates with other Iberian freethinkers like Juan de Prado, indicating simultaneous involvement in multiple dissident intellectual currents (Israel, 2023).</p>
 <blockquote>
-<p>"The !ve years after Spinoza's excommunication... are shrouded in haze...
+<p>"The five years after Spinoza's excommunication... are shrouded in haze...
 He associated with freethinking Christians and apostate Jews.
 Several of his Christian friends were Mennonite merchants whom he had met when he was still in business: Jarig Jelles, Pieter Balling, Simon Joosten de Vries.
 He also became acquainted with Jan Rieuwertsz, his future publisher, and the Mennonite circle around him.
 That included Jan Hendriksz Glazemaker...
 Another important contact was...
 Franciscus van den Enden..."</p>
 <p>— Garrett, Cambridge Companion (cited in research notes)</p>
 </blockquote>
 <blockquote>